 - Medications e.g. antacids, methotrexate – can hinder the methylation pathway.

 - Folate – strawberries citrus fruits & leafy green vegetables – preferably organic to avoid the pesticide and herbicide chemicals.

 - Vitamin B12 – fish, meat, milk & eggs – wild caught not farmed fish, organic and free range meat and eggs.

-- Choline oxidises to form a source of methyl called Betaine – which is found in beef liver, toasted wheat germ, eggs, cod, beef, Brussels sprouts, broccoli, shrimp & salmon.
+- Choline oxidises to form a source of methyl called Betaine – which is found in beef liver, toasted wheat germ, eggs, cod, beef, Brussels sprouts, broccoli, shrimp & salmon (not farmed).
 Two large eggs contain 252mg choline, nearly half of the recommended 550mg per day for men.

 * It is important to choose whole foods, preferably organic to avoid pesticides and herbicides; wild caught fish not farmed varieties (such as salmon); organic free range meats and eggs

 What is MTHFR?

 An enzyme that adds a methyl group to folic acid to make it usable by the body.
 The MTHFR gene produces this enzyme that is necessary for properly converting folic acid to its active form 5MTHF (5-Methyl-tetrahydrofolate).
 This enzyme is also important for converting homocysteine into methionine.